-Create new groups for this course (the exact names are not specified):
+Create new groups for this course (the exact names are not prescribed):

 addgroup <COURSE> addgroup <COURSE>_tas_www

-If you are keeping old assignments around for comparison purposes, you may also want to add a group of just those that need access to the archives
+If you plan to retain read-only archives of previous semesters for plagiarism comparison purposes, you may also want to add a group of just those that need access to the archives